bernardosulzbach/bernardosulzbach.github.io/_posts/2016-06-18-tic-tac-toe-using-racket.md

 ---
 layout: post
-title: "Solving Tic-tac-toe using Racket"
+title: "Solving Tic-Tac-Toe Using Racket"
 ---

 I decided to implement a perfect AI (using